kesjayaweera/SmartGate_S210/src/web-app/README.md

 # Building and Running the SmartGate Web App

-This guide walks you through building the Docker images required to run the SmartGate web app.
+This guide walks you through building the Docker images required to run the SmartGate web app using Docker Compose.

 ## Prerequisites